DamMroz/Angle/README.md

 You will get a list with the eigenvectors and corresponding angles.

 # Information about the Author
-..*D. Mroz (RWTH Aachen University)
+⋅⋅*D. Mroz (RWTH Aachen University)
---*PI during the development of the code: R. Dronskowski, RWTH Aachen University
+⋅⋅*PI during the development of the code: R. Dronskowski, RWTH Aachen University